GoogleCloudPlatform/dataflux-pytorch/README.md

 ### License

-The Dataflux Python Client has an Apache License 2.0.
+The Dataflux Dataset for PyTorch library has an Apache License 2.0.
 Please see the [LICENSE](LICENSE) file for more information.